Santoshpur railway station

 Santoshpur railway station is a Kolkata Suburban Railway Station on the Budge Budge Branch line.
 It is under the jurisdiction of the Sealdah railway division in the Eastern Railway zone of the Indian Railways.
 It serves the local areas of Santoshpur and Metiabruz in South 24 Parganas district in the Indian state of West Bengal.

 History

 In 1890, the Eastern Bengal Railway constructed a -wide broad-gauge railway from Ballygunge Junction to Budge Budge via Santoshpur.

 Electrification

 Electrification from Ballygunge Junction to Budge Budge including Santoshpur was completed with 25 kV AC overhead system in 1965–66.

 Station complex

 The platform is very much well sheltered.
 The station possesses many facilities including water and sanitation.
 There is a proper approach road to this station.

+Connections

+Auto

+7 Auto services are available from this station.
+Autos are available towards Bartala Rail Line More, Bandhabartala, Haziratan Hati Park, Akra Phatak, Taratala Crossing, Dakghar (via Kankhuli Amlitala) and Mollargate.

+Bus

+Several Buses ply on Santoshpur Road are: